 Department of Informatics, Faculty of Information Science and Electrical Engineering

-Department of Informatics, Graduate School of Information Science and Electrical Engineering
+Department of Information Science and Technology, Graduate School of Information Science and Electrical Engineering

 Department of Electrical Engineering and Computer Science, School of Engineering